rcharb1/OCR_corrector/3.Lemmatization/module_explanation.md

-#Explanation of module OCR_common_errors
+#Explanation of module Lematization

 ##General purpose
-This module dynamically creates an organized compilation of all common errors of a specific OCR
+This module is responsible of words' lematization.
+It means that it has to transform each word into the entry of dictionary corresponding
 ##Needed files
 ##Output files
 ##Used tools
 ##Questions arisen to discuss
+* Lemm
 ## each one and everybody's comments